-John Thompson, legendary Georgetown basketball coach, dies at 78: reports
+John Thompson, legendary Georgetown basketball coach, dies at 78

 Thompson led Georgetown to a national championship in 1984 with a nine-point victory over Houston

-John Thompson, the Hall of Fame college basketball head coach who led a dominant Georgetown team in the 1980s, died Monday, according to multiple reports.
+John Thompson, the Hall of Fame college basketball head coach who led a dominant Georgetown team in the 1980s, died Monday.
 He was 78.

 There was no immediate cause of death announced.
 WJLA-TV reported that Thompson had died, citing family and friends.